narencachy/azure-docs/articles/key-vault/quick-create-java.md

 # your keyvault name must be unique
 export jkv_Name=your-unique-keyvault-name

+# you can change these if you want
 export jkv_RG=JavaKeyVaultQuickStart
 export jkv_Location=EastUS

 # create the resource group
-az group create -n $jkv_RG -l jkv_Location
+az group create -n $jkv_RG -l $jkv_Location

 # create the key vault
-az keyvault create -n $jkv_Name -g jkv_RG
+az keyvault create -n $jkv_Name -g $jkv_RG

 # add a secret
 az keyvault secret set --vault-name $jkv_Name --name mySecret --value "Hello from Azure Key Vault!"

+# check the value
+az keyvault secret show --vault-name $jkv_Name --name mySecret

 ```

-### Access Key Vault Securely
+## Access Key Vault securely

 The most secure way to authenticate a cloud-based application is with a managed identity; see [Use an App Service managed identity to access Azure Key Vault](managed-identity.md) for details.
-For the sake of simplicity, this quickstart creates a desktop application and uses the Azure CLI cached credentials to access Azure Key Vault.
+This quickstart creates a desktop application and uses the Azure CLI cached credentials to access Azure Key Vault securely.

-## Object model
+## Code examples

 The Azure Key Vault client library for Java allows you to manage keys and related assets such as certificates and secrets.
-The code samples below will show you how to read the secret we set earlier.
+The code samples below will show you how to read the secret we set earlier as well as create, read and delete a new secret.

 The entire console app is [below](#sample-code).

-## Code examples

 ### Add directives